jorgeMontoya022/jorgeMontoya022/README.md

 ---

 ## 🌱 About Me
 I’m a Systems Engineering student at the University of Quindío with a strong passion for technology 💻, programming 👨‍💻, and design 🎨.
-Currently, I’m deepening my knowledge in advanced programming 🧑‍💻 and exploring new design tools 🛠️ to improve my creative and technical skills.
+Currently, I’m deepening my knowledge in advanced programming 🧑‍💻, learning CSS 🎨, and exploring new design tools 🛠️ to improve my creative and technical skills.
 I’m always open to collaborating on both academic and personal tech-related projects 🤝, as I believe teamwork and sharing ideas are key to growth in the tech world 🌍.
 Outside of coding, I enjoy playing musical instruments 🎹🥁, particularly the piano and drums, which help me relax and find inspiration 🎶.
 I also love exploring new experiences outdoors 🌳, whether it’s traveling ✈️, hiking 🥾, or simply enjoying nature 🌄.
 I'm excited to keep learning and growing as a developer while contributing to meaningful projects and making connections with other passionate individuals in the tech community 💬.

 ---